Registration

 New Player registration is reserved for first-time players, who have never previously registered for organized hockey ("learn-to-skate" programs may not apply).
 If a player has previously registered for organized hockey, but outside of the WEHL, please see above information on Transferring into the WEHL.
 If you are unsure, contact our Registrar.

-NOTE: Respect is Sport is MANDATORY, and will be audited before your child
+NOTE: Respect in Sports for Parents is MANDATORY, and will be audited before your child

 Notes: